 Prostatitis, an inflammation of the prostate gland, is estimated to occur in 2.2-9.7% of men.
-For example, the same number of people develop coronary heart disease and diabetes mellitus.
+For example, the same number of people face coronary heart disease and diabetes mellitus.
 Prostatitis affects people of all ages, but men in their 30s and 50s are the most common sufferers.

 The prostate gland is located under the bottom of the bladder between the pubic joint and the rectum.
 The main cause of the disease is an infection, which can get into the prostate in different ways, such as from the bladder, urethra, and rectum.
 However, very often prostatitis develops because of blood stasis in the prostate area.
 For example, in men, representatives of "sedentary" professions - drivers, construction plant operators, machinists, and office workers.